DynamicsShop/SD-Credit-Controller/SD-Credit-Controller-Release-Notes.md

 - AppSource App - The SDY CC Controller Activity CardPart was made searchable and captioned as SD Credit Controller Activities so users can bookmark to their role centre.

+- AppSource App - Changes were made to ensure compatibility with the D365 BC 2025 Wave 2 release.

+- AppSource App - A minor change was made to the functionality used to render the email body in the SD Credit Controller Email Queue.

 ### 10.1.5

 #### Enhancements